sivesa/sanaptic-backend/README.md

-# Sanaptics Backend
+# Sanaptic Backend

-Sanaptics is a scalable, modular Learning Platform (LMS) designed to empower education in underserved communities, starting with township schools and expanding globally.
-This repository hosts the **backend API** built with **Spring Boot**, serving as the core logic and data orchestration layer for the Sanaptics platform.
+Sanaptic is a scalable, modular Learning Platform (LMS) designed to empower education in underserved communities, starting with township schools and expanding globally.
+This repository hosts the **backend API** built with **Spring Boot**, serving as the core logic and data orchestration layer for the Sanaptic platform.

 ---